 How much does Lever actually cost compared to free alternatives?

-Lever charges $6–$8 per employee per month with annual costs ranging from $3,500 to over $140,000 depending on your team size and features needed.
-Free alternatives like Dover provide unlimited ATS access, AI résumé scoring, and job board distribution at no cost, with optional fractional recruiting services averaging $2K–$8K per hire.
+Lever charges $6-$8 per employee per month with annual costs ranging from $3,500 to over $140,000 depending on your team size and features needed.
+Free alternatives like Dover provide unlimited ATS access, AI résumé scoring, and job board distribution at no cost, with optional fractional recruiting services averaging $2K-$7K per hire.
+SHRM’s recruiting benchmark puts the 2025 median cost per hire for nonexecutive positions at approximately $1,200, although actual costs vary considerably by role, organization size, and hiring method.

 What’s the main difference between an ATS with CRM features and a recruiting tool?

 An ATS with CRM (like Lever) focuses on software for tracking applicants and nurturing passive candidates, requiring you to handle recruiting yourself or hire separately.
-A recruiting tool combines the software with access to vetted recruiters who work as part of your team, giving you both tools and expert help in one solution.
+A recruiting tool combines the software with access to vetted recruiters who work as part of your team, giving you both tools and expert help in a single package.

 When should I consider switching from Lever to another solution?